-Giles' books contain an anecdote about Angelus nailing a puppy to the wall on Valentine's day.
-Buffy finds such a story shocking enough that she refuses to let Giles tell her any details, saying, "I don't have a puppy.
+Giles' books contain an anecdote about Angelus nailing a puppy to the wall on Valentine's Day.
+Buffy finds the story to be so shocking and horrible that she refuses to let Giles tell her any details, saying, "I don't have a puppy.
 So skip it!"

 Angel, Drusilla, and Spike then spend several episodes announcing that they are feeding on puppies and babies For the Evulz.
 Mostly Offstage Villainy, but Drusilla does carry around a puppy for the express purpose of feeding on it later.